mulesoft-catalyst/metrics-toolkit/README.md

 	- Not supported for Private Cloud Edition (**PCE**)
 - **API Manager** metrics:
 	- API Manager metrics available only for accounts with the **API Manager** and Analytics **add-on**
 	- API Manager API allows to retrieve up to 100 assets (APIs) per request call.
-As of today, the metrics framework only supports one request call, therefore there is a limitation that will prevent the metrics framework to retrieve stats for an organization that is currently managing +100 APIs
+As of today, the metrics accelerator only supports one request call, therefore there is a limitation that will prevent the metrics accelerator to retrieve stats for an organization that is currently managing +100 APIs
 - Runtime Manager (**CloudHub**) application metrics:
 	- CloudHub is not supported on Private Cloud Edition (**PCE**)
 - Runtime Manager (**CloudHub**) **networking** metrics - VPCs, VPNs, DLBs and static IPs usage: